FRC2706/FVTS/README.md

 It has been designed to be easy to setup and use, and only needs a few minor settings to pick which system you want to be ran on.
 It has samples for interfacing with NetworkTables and CsCore from any device, along with performing OpenCV operations.

-## Choosing which system to build for

-Run `buildScripts/linux.sh` for linux x86_64, `buildScripts/windows.bat` for windows, `buildScripts/raspbian-linuxtest.sh` to build for raspbian with linux tests, or `buildScripts/raspbian-windowstest.bat` to build for raspbian with windows tests

-## Choosing the camera

-Change `cameraSelect` in `visionParams.properties` to change the USB camera number.

-## Running

-### Running for non robot purposes

-To run vision either execute `Main.java` (inside Eclipse) or run `cd output/`, then `./runMergeVision` (Linux) or `runMergeVision.bat` (Windows), note that the `visionParams.properties` and `master.cf` must be in the directory that you run vision from.

-### Running on a pi

-To run vision on a pi is is super easy.
-First run `./pi_scripts/installVisionProcessOnPi.sh [ip address]` to install the `vision` service to a pi, then run `./pi_scripts/pushCodeToPi.sh [ip address]`

-After the program is installed and running on the raspberry pi it can be restarted using `./pi_scripts/restartVisionProcessOnPi.sh [ip address]`, you can push configuration changes using `./pi_scripts/pushVisionParamsToPi.sh [ip address]`, and if you want to uninstall vision you can run `./pi_scripts/uninstallVisionProcessOnPi.sh` (note that it does not remove the vision code/config from the pi, it only removed the service)

-## Accessing the CLI

-MergeVision has an integrated logging server which can be remotely accessed.
-This is done through running `telnet [ip address] 5810` (note that this requires installing/enabling `telnet`)